Math 210 - Calculus I (UMKC)

-This is a collection of video lectures for Math 210 - Calculus I taught by Professor Richard Delaware, from UMKC (University of Missouri-Kansas city).
-Math 210 - Calculus I (UMKC) consists of 31 video lectures, and introduces the concepts and techniques of differential calculus and integral calculus.
-The topics include a review of precalculus, limits of functions, the derivative of a function, applications of differential calculus, the integral of a function, and applications of integral calculus.
+This is a collection of video lectures for Math 210: Calculus I from UMKC (University of Missouri-Kansas city).
+Consisting of 31 lectures taught by Professor Richard Delaware, this course introduces the concepts and techniques of differential calculus and integral calculus.
+The topics covered here include a review of precalculus, limits of functions, the derivative of a function, applications of differential calculus, the integral of a function, and applications of integral calculus.

 More details of the videos are found: